cirosantilli/linux-cheat/net/README.md

 ###set static ip

-On a home network that you control, it is better to use intuitive hostnames and let the addresses be dynamic, unless some app really requires you to enter ips.
+On a home network that you control, it is better to use intuitive hostnames and let the addresses be dynamic, unless some app really requires you to enter IPs.
 See hostname for how.

     sudo vim /etc/network/interfaces